18-bit computing

-18 bits was a common word size for smaller computers in the 1960s, when large computers often used 36 bit words and 6-bit character sets, sometimes implemented as extensions of BCD, were the norm.
+Eighteen bits was a common word size for smaller computers in the 1960s, when large computers often using 36 bit words and 6-bit character sets, sometimes implemented as extensions of BCD, were the norm.
 There were also 18-bit teletypes experimented with in the 1940s.

 Example computer architectures

 Possibly the most well-known 18-bit computer architectures are the PDP-1, PDP-4, PDP-7, PDP-9 and PDP-15 minicomputers produced by Digital Equipment Corporation from 1960 to 1975.
 Digital's PDP-10 used 36-bit words but had 18-bit addresses.

-The UNIVAC produced several 18-bit computers, including the UNIVAC 418 and several military systems.
+The UNIVAC division of Remington Rand produced several 18-bit computers, including the 1963 UNIVAC 418 and several military systems.

 The IBM 7700 Data Acquisition System was announced by IBM on December 2, 1963.

+The 1964 CDC 6000 series and successors CDC 7600 and CDC Cyber 70 and 170 series used 60-bit words but had 18-bit addresses.

 The BCL Molecular 18 was a group of systems designed and manufactured in the UK in the 1970s and 1980s.

 The NASA Standard Spacecraft Computer NSSC-1 was developed as a standard component for the MultiMission Modular Spacecraft at the Goddard Space Flight Center (GSFC) in 1974.

 The flying-spot store digital memory in the first experimental electronic switching systems used nine plates of optical memory that were read and written two bits at a time, producing a word size of 18 bits.

 Character encoding

-18-bit machines use a variety of character encodings.
+Eighteen-bit machines use a variety of character encodings.

 The DEC Radix-50, called Radix 508 format, packs three characters plus two bits in each 18-bit word.

 The Teletype packs three characters in each 18-bit word; each character a 5-bit Baudot code and an upper-case bit.

 The DEC SIXBIT format packs three characters in each 18-bit word, each 6-bit character obtained by stripping the high bits from the 7-bit ASCII code, which folds lowercase to uppercase letters.